pandemic-patch/zeemz-ann/README.md

 ## Uh...
 What's that? a novel?

 *[Terra Damnata: Book 1 of the Pu'Shing Bhu'Tons series](https://book1.pushingbhutons.com/p/chapters.html).* is part of a 5 book blog-serial published at the website: www.pushingbhutons.com.
-The book's presale will be supported by PBTD token, a blockchain asset redeemable by the hodler or sellable by the trader.
+The book's presale will be supported by PBTD token, a utility token with entitlement rights such as being redeemable by the reader, staked by the hodler, or exchangeable by the user.

+The PBTD token is a transferable book presale reciept entitling the holder to one digital copy of *[Terra Damnata: Book 1 of the Pu'Shing Bhu'Tons series](https://book1.pushingbhutons.com/p/chapters.html).*

+### Wait.
+A "Presale Token"?
+The PBTD token is a novel key that will open the "Terra Damnata Alpha Portal" (TDAP key), where key hodlers can access an advanced copy of *[Terra Damnata: Book 1 of the Pu'Shing Bhu'Tons series](https://book1.pushingbhutons.com/p/chapters.html)*.
+Transfering your TDAP key also transfers portal access, and thus advanced copy book access.
+Trading, purchasing, earning, or recieving a new PBTD token will reenable access.

+### But, Book 1 is already online...
+Yes, you can read the original FREE blog-serial online right now.
+I'd totally dig it if you did read it. :D

+The *Terra Damnata* novel will be a different reading experience from the blog.
+Think of the difference between "Cut for TV with Commercials and a 2 hour time slot" and "full Director's Extended Edition with Never Before Seen footage." ;)

 For more information about the Pu'Shing Bhu'Tons: Terra Damnata presale token, please go to: [INSERT REPO FOR PBTD TOKEN - COMING SOON].

 ## Zeemz are so freakin' cool!
 I wanna help!!